blakeharv/psychic-octo-ninja/favorite_quotes.md

 "The only true sin is in squandering the brief, few moments of time each of us are given."
 — B

+"Live a good life.
+If there are gods and they are just, then they will not care how devout you have been, but will welcome you based on the virtues you have lived by.
+If there are gods, but unjust, then you should not want to worship them.
+If there are no gods, then you will be gone, but will have lived a noble life that will live on in the memories of your loved ones."
+— Marcus Aurelius

 ### Becoming

 "Let the past die.
 Kill it if you have to.
 That's the only way to become what you were meant to be."